 How are meditation and hypnosis similar?

-Contrary to popular belief, hypnosis is not some mind-game where the hypnotist sends you into some hypnotic trance state where you have no control.
+Contrary to popular belief, hypnosis and the various types of hypnosis is not some mind-game where the hypnotist sends you into some hypnotic trance state where you have no control.
 Even though you are within your subconscious mind, you are always aware of what is going on as you would in wakefulness, and you are in control of yourself and your thoughts throughout the entire hypnosis session.
 A meditative state is similar in that you have all the control over where your thoughts end up.
 You are simply in a heightened state of awareness that enables you to practice mindfulness within your present moment.
 Here are a few of the similarities that hypnosis and meditation share.